Falme/falme-docs/content/docs/cybersecurity/ctfs/picoctf/low-level-binary-intro/intro-to-debuggers.md

 (gdb) x/1sb $rbp-0x30
 ```

-Another this is, we usually read a lot of bytes, but in this case we do `1sb`, we are reading 1 string.
+Another thing is, we usually read a lot of bytes, but in this case we do `1sb`, we are reading 1 string.
 This is kinda weird in a length sense, but this will output each "String" and not "Character" from the memory.

 Reading this value from memory we receive directly the flag to put into the answer.